 Make sure that when you set up the tarps you give them a peak, like you see on a roof.
 That way, the water will run off the tarp.
 If you don’t do this, the water will collect in the middle and the tarp will sag right onto your table or into your seating area.
 Ideally, you should peak the tarp in the middle so that there are four sides, rather than an A-frame.
 This way, you will have more protection from the wind.

 What to Pack/Prepare

 At this point, I’m sure you can figure out what the first item on this packing list is – tarps!
 And lots of them!
-In actual fact, if you can plan ahead, you will need a minimum of three large tarps, one for over the tent, one for under the tent, and one for over your dining table/cooking area.
-Having extra tarps is always a good idea so you can cover more of your campsite.
+In fact, if you can plan ahead, you will need a minimum of three large tarps, one for over the tent, one for under the tent, and one for over your dining table/cooking area.

-Aside from the tarps, you should try to pack the following, whether you are packing for a regular camping trip or you are packing survival gear:
+Aside from tarps, try to pack the following, whether for a regular camping trip or for survival:

 - Plastic bags: These should include many garbage bags and large Ziploc bags.
 These allow your equipment and food to be store away so they stay dry.

 - Rain gear: Regardless of how sheltered you have made your campsite, water will often still get in.
 Even if it doesn’t, you will still need to leave the comfort of your sheltered area.
 Having a good rain jacket or poncho and good rain pants is a must.
 Don’t skimp on the price because you will get what you paid for.
 I promise!